Rat Man

 "Rat Man" was the nickname given by Sigmund Freud to a patient whose "case history" was published as Bemerkungen über einen Fall von Zwangsneurose ["Notes Upon a Case of Obsessional Neurosis"] (1909).
 This was the second of six case histories that Freud published and the first in which he claimed that the patient had been cured by psychoanalysis.

 The nickname derives from the fact that among the patient's many compulsions was an obsession with nightmarish fantasies about rats.

 To protect the anonymity of patients, psychoanalytic case studies usually withheld or disguised the names of the individuals concerned (Anna O., Little Hans, Wolf Man, Dora, etc.).
-Recent researchers have decided that the "Rat Man" was in fact a lawyer named Ernst Lanzer (1878–1914)—though many other sources maintain that the man's name was Paul Lorenz.
+Recent researchers have determined that the "Rat Man" was in fact a lawyer named Ernst Lanzer (1878–1914)—though many other sources maintain that the man's name was Paul Lorenz.

 History of the analysis

 Lanzer first came to Freud in October 1907 complaining of obsessive fears and compulsive impulses.
 Freud treated his patient for a little over three months on a regular daily basis.
 The treatment was irregular for the next three months and sporadic, at best, after that.

 Lanzer's principal fear was that something terrible was going to happen to his father and a female friend (who later became his wife).
 His fear had grown out of an account he heard from a fellow army officer concerning a Chinese torture method in which a large pot containing a live rat was strapped to the buttocks of the victim, and the rat, encouraged by a red-hot poker, would gnaw its way out through the victim's anus.

 Lanzer claimed that he fantasized about murder and suicide, and he developed a number of compulsive irrational behavior patterns.
 For example, he mentioned his habit of opening the door to his flat between 12 midnight and 1:00 A.M., apparently so that his father's ghost could enter.
 Lanzer would then stare at his penis, sometimes using a mirror.

-Freud encouraged Lanzer to discuss details of his sex life (such as his first efforts at masturbation at age 20) and focused on a number of verbal associations with the word "Ratten" ("rats").
+Freud encouraged Lanzer to discuss details of his sex life (such as his first efforts at masturbation at age 21) and focused on a number of verbal associations with the word "Ratten" ("rats").

-Lanzer was verbally clever and introduced Freud to Nietzsche's phrase (which Freud later cited) "'I did this,' says my Memory.
+Lanzer introduced Freud to Friedrich Nietzsche's phrase (which Freud later cited) "'I did this,' says my Memory.
 'I cannot have done this,' says my Pride, and remains inexorable.
 In the end – Memory yields."
 Freud retold the saying more than once, and it was used by later therapists such as Fritz Perls.

 Lanzer broke off his analysis with Freud after a relatively brief period and well before his transference had been fully resolved.
 Just after Freud had completed the written version of the case history in October 1909, he confessed to Carl Jung that his patient was having ongoing problems.
 Lanzer was killed in World War I, and later researchers were unable to interview him.